-Equator became a direct subsidiary of Oando Plc ('Oando') in 2009 when, in a number of transactions, Oando acquired a 78 per cent stake in the Company.
-Oando is listed on the Lagos and Johannesburg stock exchanges.
-During the fourth quarter of 2011, Oando Plc acquired further shares in Equator, raising its shareholding to 81.5 per cent.
+Equator became a direct subsidiary of Oando in 2009 when, in a number of transactions, Oando acquired a 78 per cent stake in the Company.
+During the fourth quarter of 2011, Oando acquired further shares in Equator, raising its shareholding to 81.5 per cent.
+On the 24 July 2012, Oando transferred all of its holding in Equator to Oando Netherlands Holdings 1 Coöperatief U.A, pursuant to a reverse takeover transaction between Oando and Exile Resources Inc. (now OER).